Things to See & Do

 What better way to celebrate the beauty of small town Texas than through creative works of art?
 Columbus is home to many gifted artists and we are proud to showcase their talents.

-The Live Oak Art Center will host the Magnolia Days Festival Art Exhibit in the Pocket Park across the street from the Courthouse Square on Saturday, May 18.
+The Live Oak Art Center will host the Magnolia Days Festival Art Exhibit on Saturday, May 18.
+LOAC is located at 1014 Milam, one block north of the Courthouse Square.
 Exhibit artists will feature works of art from all mediums, including painting, photography, sculpture, clay, and works on paper.
 Final judging will be made by exhibit guests and the People’s Choice Awards will be given in youth and adult divisions.

-Listen to the peaceful clip-clop of hooves as you ride through the streets in a beautiful horse-drawn carriage.
-Sip sweet tea as your roll by, waving to the children playing underneath the magnolia trees on the Courthouse Square.
-Soak in the beauty of Columbus from a perspective different.
+Listen to the peaceful clip-clop of hooves as you ride through the streets in an old-fashioned horse-drawn wagon.
+Sip sweet tea as you roll by, waving to the children playing underneath the magnolia trees on the Courthouse Square.
+Soak in the beauty of Columbus from a different perspective.

 Rev your engines and shine your tires…a bevy of classic beauties will be cruising into town for the Magnolia Days Festival Classic Car show!
 Held on Saturday, May 18, the Classic Car Show will be a sight to see.
 The show will be free and open to the public.